National Armenian Law Association Pro Bono Legal Clinic

 Proposition 47 was passed by California voters in 2014.
 The law not only reclassified certain low-level felonies as a misdemeanor, but it gave qualified candidates the ability to revisit their old criminal convictions and petition for resentencing.
 Low-level crimes include certain theft and drug possession offenses.
 Some benefits of reducing felonies to misdemeanors include aiding in the immigration process, pursuing higher education, and the ability to seek meaningful employment.

 An expungement, on the other hand, is a more traditional and absolute type of remedy, resulting in the ultimate dismissal of a prior conviction.
 California’s expungement law permits qualified candidates convicted of a crime to file a petition for dismissal.
 The process includes re-opening the case, setting aside the plea, and ultimately dismissing the case in the interests of justice.
 Qualifying candidates cannot currently be on probation, parole, or facing new charges.
 The benefits align with Proposition 47 – but expungements do more than just reclassify convictions.
 They clear an applicant’s criminal record and prevent exposure in several types of live scans, with very few exceptions.

-Participants engage in a process where the clients are instructed to obtain their Court Dockets and DOJ Rap Sheets, then call to make an appointment.
-NLSLA then prepares folders for each anticipated client.
-On the day of the clinic, clients are welcomed into private rooms where they are assisted with the appropriate paperwork, including the preparation of motions, declarations, and next-step instructions.
+Participants engage in a process where the applicants are instructed to obtain their court dockets, then call to make an appointment.
+On the day of the clinic, applicants are welcomed into a room where they are assisted with the appropriate paperwork, including the preparation of motions and applications, declarations, fee waivers, proof of service, and next-step instructions.
 Each consultation lasts a little more than one hour.